 (3) Look at the character of the one speaking under the inspiration of God.

-Jesus clearly said to be weary of those who come as angels of light but inside they are ravenous wolfs (Mat.7:15-16).
-An early Christian instruction book the Didache says;
+Jesus clearly said to be wary of those who come as angels of light but inside they are ravenous wolfs (Mat.7:15-16).
+In an early Christian instruction book the Didache says;

 “not everyone that speaks in the Spirit is a prophet, only those who live in the way of the Lord.
 Thus, it is by their conduct that you can tell false prophets from true… Even if a prophet teaches the truth, if he does not do what he teaches, is a false prophet.
 However, if a prophet that has been approved and found true, and lives out the cosmic mystery of the Church, does not teach you to do all that he does himself, you should not judge such a prophet.
 His judgment must be left to God, for the prophets in the past also did such things.
 If anyone says in the Spirit, “Give me silver”, or asks for anything else, do not listen to him.”